kubernauts/tk8/README.md

 # TK8: A multi-cloud, multi-cluster Kubernetes platform installation and integration tool

-TK8 is a command line tool written in Go and fully automatically installs Kubernet on any environment.
-With TK8 you are able to centrally manage different Kubernet clusters with different configurations.
+TK8 is a command line tool written in Go.
+It fully automatates the installation of Kubernetes on any environment.
+With TK8, you are able to centrally manage different Kubernetes clusters with different configurations.
 In addition, TK8 with its simple add-on integration offers the possibility to quickly, cleanly and easily distribute extensions to the different Kubernetes clusters.

 These include a Jmeter cluster for load testing, Prometheus for monitoring, Jaeger, Linkerd or Zippkin for tracing, Ambassador API Gateway with Envoy for Ingress and Load Balancing, Istio as mesh support solution, Jenkins-X for CI/CD integration.
-In addition, the add-on system also supports the management of helm packages.
+In addition, the add-on system also supports the management of Helm packages.

-## Table of content
+## Table of contents

 The documentation as well as a detailed table of contents can be found here.